meh/rust-tun/README.md

 Windows
 -----
-You need to copy the [wintun.dll](https://wintun.net/) file which matches your architecture to the same directory as your executable or can set `WINTUN_LIBARAY_PATH` to the dll file and run your program as administrator.
+You need to copy the [wintun.dll](https://wintun.net/) file which matches your architecture to the same directory as your executable and run your program as administrator.